-- The materials include decodable text that incorporates the cumulative practice of taught phonics skills.
-This practice appears daily in every "Lesson Preview" under "Part 3: Whole-Class Decodable Passage."
+Class Decodable Passage."
 "Whole-Class Transfer" routines allow for cumulative practice by including prior learning in the decodable text on the card.
 Students decode this sentence or sentences as part of their daily routine, and throughout the units, the decodable texts grow in complexity, including many previously learned sight words.
 During "Part 3: Whole-Class Transfer," decodable sentences and passages are provided to allow for cumulative practice of phonics skills that have been taught.
 This structure applies to each lesson (L28-54) within Unit 3 and demonstrates the progression of skills becoming more complex.
-For example, the decodable passage states, "I was flinging a ball.
-It banged on a wall and rolled to the edge of the path.
-I yelled as I yanked it back.
-I am longing for the ball to stop rolling.
-But it keeps banging and rolling away." - The materials include "Decodable Readers" for each grade level-the materials guide, which decodables readers should use with each lesson as cumulative practice.
-For example, grade 2 lessons and "Review and Transfer" days include specific decodable texts, phrases, and readers that provide opportunities to practice phonics skills taught up to that point.
-The "Lesson Preview" lists the following titles for Unit 2, Lesson 27: Lungs. - The "Student Choice Boards" provided on the "Review and Transfer" days offer opportunities to "cumulative practice and transfer of skills."
-One activity on the choice boards involves reading decodable sentences and passages.
+For example, the decodable passage states, "The sun had set in the west.
+The big bull was tired in his pen.
+He ran and ran.
+Then he slunk in the mud to rest.
+The man sang a song, and the. bull snored on."

+• The "Student Choice Boards" provided on the "Review and Transfer" days provide opportunities for "cumulative practice and transfer of skills."
+One activity involves reading decodable sentences and passages.